-However, in spite of these high ratios, the financial condition of the firm can only be evaluated by comparing the ratios to the average ratios of competitors (industry ratio), and to the historical ratios of the business enterprise.
-The coverage of total interest from current operations of the firm is measured by the Times Interest Earned ratio.
+However, in spite of these high ratios, the financial condition of the firm can only be evaluated by comparing the ratios to the average ratios of competitors (industry ratio), and the historical ratios of the business enterprise.
+The coverage of total interest from the current operations of the firm is measured by the Times Interest Earned Ratio.

 Times Interest Earned Ratio = Operating income / Interest Charge

 Times Interest Earned Ratio = Profit before taxes – Interest Charges/ Interest Charges

 This ratio indicates the ability of the firm to pay interest charges from earnings.

 These ratios measure the effectiveness with which management used the resources at its disposal.
 Effectiveness is measured by the inventory turnover ratio and asset turnover ratio.

 Inventory turnover is obtained by dividing sales during the year by the average inventory during the same period.
 The average inventory is computed by adding up the inventory at the beginning and end of the year and dividing by 2.

 Inventory Turnover = Net Sales / Average Inventory